ABOUT THE PROJECT

 across European Forest Ecosystems through Multi-actor Innovation

 Forests play a critical role in mitigating climate change and supporting biodiversity, but many old-growth and natural ecosystems are under pressure from intensive human activities and environmental change .
 Protecting and restoring forests is crucial for sustainable and climate-neutral societies.
-Without coordinated conservation and restoration efforst, these ecosystems risk loosing capacity to provide essential services like carbon storage and habitat for wildlife.
+Without coordinated conservation and restoration efforts, these ecosystems risk losing capacity to provide essential services like carbon storage and habitat for wildlife.
 To protect and restore forest ecosystems, the EU-funded FORbEST project will operate across five key EU biogeographical regions and one tropical area to understand the effects of governance on forests.
 The project will engage local communities in developing conservation and sustainable management practices that enhance biodiversity, support climate adaptation and empower citizens for a greener future.

 Partners